throuz/frontend-interview/README.md

 # frontend-interview

-## About
+## Common Interview Questions

+1.  **Please introduce yourself**

     I am a skilled Frontend Developer with extensive experience in building high-performance web applications.
 With a strong foundation in React.js, Next.js, TypeScript, and various modern front-end tools, I specialize in creating scalable, maintainable, and user-friendly applications.
 My passion lies in optimizing user experiences, streamlining development processes, and working closely with cross-functional teams to deliver impactful digital solutions.

+2.  **Why do you want to join our company?**

+    I’m really excited about your company's focus on creating impactful, user-centric digital experiences.
+After researching your recent projects, particularly your work in [specific project or tech], I believe my background in building scalable, performant web apps would be a great fit for your team.
+I admire the way your team fosters a collaborative environment and supports innovation, and I’m eager to bring my front-end expertise to contribute to your continued success.

+3.  **What contribution can you bring to our company?**

+    With my extensive experience in React and Next.js, I can help the team build high-performance, scalable applications that deliver exceptional user experiences.
+I’ve successfully worked on similar projects where I optimized the front-end architecture and collaborated closely with back-end developers to streamline the development process.
+My focus on continuous learning and implementing best practices would allow me to contribute valuable insights to improve code quality and team efficiency.
+I’m also eager to work in a collaborative environment, sharing knowledge and learning from other team members.

 ## Technical Knowledge and Experience